 “I want to go back, but can I ask you one thing, two things actually?”

-The old man smiled and gently took my hand.
-The warm room suddenly turned into a large stable, and the old man became much more rotund in appearance.
+The old man smiled and took my hand.
+The warm room suddenly became a stable, and the old man became much more rotund in appearance.
 He wore a traditional Santa Suit complete with a hat.
-I saw all the Reindeer lined up in a row.
-They smiled and trotted in their thick, shaggy coats.
+The Reindeer lined up in a row.
+They trotted in their thick, shaggy coats.
 At the front, there was a Reindeer whose nose glowed a soft red.

 “Why, yes, I do,” said Rudolph.